miketianchen/MDA_image_captioning/docs/proposal.md

 The final data product is a complete image captioning pipeline consisting of three independent modules: a database, a deep learning model and an interactive visualization and database updating tool.

 <img src="../imgs/dataproduct.png" alt="timeline" style="width:600px;" class="center"/>
 Figure 1.
 Final data product

-First, the non-relational database is used to store all the remote sensing images, associated captions and evaluation scores.
-We would start by creating three separate folders storing these data for the easy-extracting purpose.
-Both the human-annotated and machine-generated data would be stored in this database.
+First, the non-relational database will be used to store all the remote sensing images, associated captions and evaluation scores.
+We will start by creating three separate folders storing these data for ease of extraction.
+Both the human-annotated and machine-generated data will be stored in this database.

-Second, the deep learning model will have the functions of loading data from database, training and prediction.
-Moreover, the model would be easy to maintain and update.
+Second, the deep learning model will be capapble of loading data from the database, as well as train and predict on data.
+The model will be designed to be easy to maintain and update.
 PyTorch would be used for modelling and AWS P2 or P3 instances would be used for cloud computing.

-Last, a Dash-based visualization would allow users to get predicted captions from the model and update new image-caption pairs back into the database.
+Lastly, a Dash-based visualization would allow users to get predicted captions from the model and update new image-caption pairs in the database.
 Users would have two options, either to select one or multiple images from the database or upload any new ones outside the database.
 The images, machine-generated captions, human-annotated captions and scores would be displayed as results.

 <img src="../imgs/tool.png" alt="timeline" style="width:400px;" class="center"/>